Arbutus Ridge: Education

 Prince of Wales Secondary School is located in the neighbourhood, along with Carnarvon Elementary School and Trafalgar Elementary School, which offers a French immersion program.

-Businesses

-Arbutus Ridge is a predominantly residential area with small businesses clustering along Arbutus, between Broadway and W. 16th Avenue.

 Houses

 Most of the lot sizes are large (50-foot frontage by 120-foot depth), with stately homes on tree-lined streets.
 In the spring, the area becomes a mecca for cherry blossom enthusiasts, with its many blocks full of blossoms.

 Heritage

-The Curry Residence at the intersection of Arbutus Street and West Eighteen Avenue is a one-storey and basement single-family residence.
+The Curry Residence at the intersection of Arbutus Street and West 18th Avenue is a one-storey and basement single-family residence.
 The house is a relatively rare example of Mission Style domestic architecture in Vancouver.

-Accommodation

-There are no hotels, however, there are a few bed and breakfast in the area, including Vancouver Traveller Bed and Breakfast on West 21st Avenue, between Arbutus Street and Yew Street.